elixir-berlin/planning/Hosts-Guideline.md

 ##

 Thanks again for your interest in hosting the Alchemist Bears.
-BTW since your here take a moment to check our [Code of Conduct](Code-of-Conduct.md)
+BTW since your are here take a moment to check out our [Code of Conduct](Code-of-Conduct.md)